MatthewVardi/Diamond-REST-API/README.md

-# Diamond-API
+# Diamond API

+Use this API to interact with a list of Diamonds and make Reservations for them.

+This concept / relationship is similar to a products and orders relationship.

-This API is a RESTful API
+This API is a RESTful API and supports CRUD.

 Data is exchanged in JSON format